pendulum-project/ntpd-rs/docs/guide/nts.md

 new cookie with each server response.

-These cookies are an opaque bag of bytes for the client, and the server can put in them whatever it finds usefull for identifying the proper keys for that particular client.
+These cookies are an opaque bag of bytes for the client, and the server can put in them whatever it finds useful for identifying the proper keys for that particular client.
 Cookies do however have to be unique, a cookie cannot be reused once a message with it was sent.
 If the client ever runs out of cookies (a cookie is lost whenever an NTP message or the response to that message got